Kevarrius Hayes: Cantu (2019–2020)

 On July 8, 2019, Hayes signed with Pallacanestro Cantù of the Italian Lega Basket Serie A. In his first professional season, Hayes averaged 9.6 points, 7.3 rebounds and led Serie A with 2.6 blocks per game and was named honorable mention All-Serie A by Eurobasket.com.

 ASVEL (2020–2021)

 On June 8, 2020, Hayes signed a one-year deal with ASVEL of the French LNB Pro A.

 Bursaspor (2021–2022)

 On July 2, 2021, Hayes signed with Frutti Extra Bursaspor of the Turkish Basketbol Süper Ligi (BSL).
 In 53 games played for Bursaspor, Hayes averaged 9.4 points, 6.5 rebounds, 1.1 steals and 1.3 blocks per game.

-Žalgiris (2022–present)
+Žalgiris (2022–2024)

 On July 29, 2022, Hayes signed a one-year contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL), with an option for an additional year.
+On May 29, 2023, Hayes renewed his contract for two (1+1) more seasons.
+He helped Žalgiris win the Lithuanian championship in 2023 and the Lithuanian Cup tournament in 2023 and 2024.
+He parted ways with the club on July 17, 2024.

+Paris Basketball (2024–2025)

+On July 23, 2024, Hayes signed a one-year deal with Paris Basketball of the French LNB Pro A and the EuroLeague.

+AS Monaco (2025–present)

+On June 30, 2025, Hayes signed a two-year contract with AS Monaco of the French LNB Élite and the Euroleague.

 National team career

 Hayes was on the roster for the Central African Republic national basketball team for AfroBasket 2021.